Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements: Appendix

 {\it Error estimates on our constraints. }-- Although the methods outlined in this work should provide quite accurate results, some care is needed, as the specific differences also lead to subtractions in the signal calculation.
 Hence, we need to test the sensitivity of our signal calculation to approximation errors.

 In principle, further theoretical improvements are possible by accounting for higher orders of interelectronic interactions in the lithium-like system.
 We can, however, obtain a rough estimate on the uncertainties caused by not including these contributions by comparing our results for the SM hyperfine splitting in lithium-like systems with the ones given in Ref.~\cite{PhysRevResearch.2.013364}.
-We assume that our calculations' error is due to missing diagrams and inaccuracies in our wavefunctions and carry this relative uncertainty over into our calculations for the pseudoscalar-induced hyperfine splitting.
+We assume that our calculations' error is due to missing diagrams and inaccuracies in our wavefunctions and carry this relative uncertainty over into our calculations for the pseudoscalar and vector-induced hyperfine splitting.
 Of course, this also implicitly assumes that the relative error is independent of the mass scale in the potential.
 Since the deviations from literature vary only slowly with $Z$, we apply the same relative error for elements with a sufficiently similar nuclear charge.
 We find a relative uncertainty of about $0.1\%$ for mid to high-$Z$ elements, and $1\%$ for low-$Z$ elements.
-In Fig.\ \ref{fig:results}, we show the most conservative constraints after incorporating these uncertainties.
+We further include modelling uncertainties arising from the use of the single particle Schmidt-model for caesium, xenon, beryllium, and xenon by following the comparison of nuclear models outlined in Ref.\ \cite{Kimball_2015}.
+In the main text, we show the most conservative constraints after incorporating these uncertainties.
 The corresponding error bands are shown in Fig.\ ~\ref{fig:exclusions-error}.